 20. Eat a Traditional Turkey Meal

 No, Scots don’t eat haggis at Christmas!
 Traditionally meals include turkey, sometimes, ham, potatoes, vegetables and everyone’s seasonal favourite, pigs in blankets.
 These wee cheeky fellas are sausages wrapped up in bacon.
 Delicious.

 Christmas meals can be found at many of the Edinburgh hotels and restaurants.

 If there’s any snow in the air and you happen to be in Edinburgh on the first Thursday of the month, head to SKYBar for floor to ceiling views on Edinburgh Castle and the city.

-A wee hidden gem across from the Waverley Train Station, Juniper’s windows span the city!
+A wee hidden gem across from the Waverley Train Station, Twenty Twenty’s windows span the city!
 Watch the Star Flyer while you sip on a Strawberries and Steam.
 Probably one of the most popular cocktails in Edinburgh on social media.

 » Want to find the best of Edinburgh’s bars?
 Here’s a list of my favourites

 23. Edinburgh Torchlight Procession

 Of course, the holiday season in Scotland only begins with Christmas.